-Colorado School of Mines admits students who have demonstrated the ability to do classroom and laboratory work and profit from our programs.
+Colorado School of Mines admits students who have demonstrated the ability to accomplish classroom and laboratory work and benefit from our programs.
 The decision to admit a student is based on his or her ability to earn a degree at CSM.
-Criteria considered in evaluating students include (1) pattern of course work in high school or college, (2) grades earned in those courses, (3) rank in class, (4) ACT or SAT test scores, and (5) other available test scores.
+Criteria considered in evaluating students include (1) pattern of course work in high school or college, (2) grades earned in those courses, (3) ACT or SAT test scores, (4) rank in class, and (5) other available test scores.
 No single criterion for admission is used; however, the most important factor is the academic record in high school or college.

-The admission requirements below are minimum requirements which may change after a catalog has been printed.
-The Board of Trustees, CSM's governing board, reserves the right to deviate from published admission requirements.
+The admission requirements below are minimum requirements which may change after a catalog has been finalized.
+The Board of Trustees, CSM governing board, reserves the right to deviate from published admission requirements.
 In such cases, changes in admission policy would be widely publicized.